ShipStream/middleware/README.md

 You may call ShipStream API methods from the plugin using the `call` method so there is no need to deal with an HTTP client or authentication.
-In production this will call methods directly and in the middleware environment there will be a synchronous HTTP request for every invocation but the return values will be the same.
+In production this will call methods directly and in the middleware environment there will be a synchronous HTTP request for every invocation, but the return values will be the same.

 See the **[API Documentation](https://docs.shipstream.io)** for information on specific API methods and their arguments and responses.